bhongy/udemy-docker-mastery/study-note.md

 - docker-compose cli is not meant for production
 - easy to set up dev environment (tooling), the project only needs `Dockerfile` and `docker-compose.yml` then run `docker-compose up`
 - a default network will be created and all containers in the compose file will share it by default
-- `docker-compose down` is essential for cleanup
+- `docker-compose down` is essential for cleanup (remove container/volume/network)

 ```bash
 # use -f to specify the compose file to use